-The Native Antigen Company offer a range of mammalian expressed recombinant influenza proteins form a number of different sub-types of Influenza A, along with monoclonal antibodies that can distinguish between infection with Influenza A and B.
+The Native Antigen Company offer a range of mammalian-expressed recombinant influenza antigens from a number of different sub-types of Influenza A, along with monoclonal influenza antibodies that can readily distinguish between infection with Influenza A and B.

 Influenza virus is a type of enveloped, segmented, negative-sense, single-stranded RNA virus of the Orthomyxoviridae family.
 There are three major antigenic types of influenza virus that are clinically relevant to humans.
 These are classified as Flu A, B and C. Flu A viruses affect humans and bird populations, whilst Flu B and C only infect humans.
 Flu A viruses are the most virulent human pathogens among the three influenza types and are the predominant cause of seasonal and pandemic influenza (Bouvier, NM).

 Flu A viruses are further divided into subtypes based on the expression and combination of two envelope glycoproteins called haemagglutinin (H, also referred to as HA) and neuraminidase (N), which are important targets for the immune system.
 Flu A viruses undergo high rates of mutation and gene rearrangement which lead to antigenic variations of these glycoproteins.
 There are 18 H subtypes and 11 N subtypes recognised to date (CDC).
 The subtypes currently circulating among the human population are Flu A (H1N1) and Flu A (H3N2) (WHO).